 The Journalism Program prepares students for careers in multimedia journalism.
 This includes specialization in particular beats such as sports, crime, government, politics, entertainment and education.
-Journalism also offers a highly transferable skillset, which is applicable to other professions including public relations, social media management, broadcasting and publishing.
+Journalism also offers a highly transferable skillset, which is applicable to other professions including public relations, social media management, broadcasting, advertising and publishing.

 Throughout the course of study in Journalism at County College of Morris (CCM), students will develop written communication skills alongside modern storytelling techniques in digital media formats.
 Students also employ a variety of software programs and applications that are standard in the industry today.